Banh Chung (Vietnamese Sticky Rice Cake)

 Expert tip: If using cardboard, completely wrap the carboard in tape to prevent it from getting soggy.

-1. Soak sticky rice.
-Wash the sticky rice until the water turns clear.
-Soak the sweet rice with salt and enough water to cover the rice over night.
+1. Wash the sticky rice until the water turns clear.
+Then soak the rice in salted water overnight.

 A bowl of sticky rice soaking in a bowl to prepare for banh chung.